aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 Laravel Framework 8.36.2
 ```

+We can see that it has its own version number that is different form the `laravel/laravel` project scaffold.

-we can also see the required Laravel Framework version and PHP version in the composer.json and composer.lock files:
+We can see the required Laravel Framework version and PHP version in the installed project's `composer.json` and `composer.lock` files:

 ```bash
 cat composer.json
 ```

+Snippet of the output showing the semantic framework version constraint:

 ```json
 {